bkeepers/dotenv/README.md

 SECRET_KEY=YOURSECRETKEYGOESHERE
 ```

-If you need multiline variables, for example private keys, you can double quote strings and use the `/n` character for newlines:
+If you need multiline variables, for example private keys, you can double quote strings and use the `\n` character for newlines:

 ```shell
 PRIVATE_KEY="-----BEGIN RSA PRIVATE KEY-----\nHkVN9…\n-----END DSA PRIVATE KEY-----\n"